 Get the shorter tail hairs out of the way with a loose braid up top.

-- If a tail bag is a no go, perhaps a loose braid on the tail.
-For mares that get the top inside of the tail stained, do a loose french braid at the top of the tail.
-For dirt, braid whatever you need to for keeping things a bit cleaner.
+- If a tail bag is a no-go, perhaps a loose braid on the tail.
+For mares that get the top inside of the tail stained, do a loose French braid at the top of the tail.
+For dirt, braid whatever you need to keep things a bit cleaner.

 - If your horse goes out into mucky and wintery paddocks and likes to roll, you can use a mud knot on the tail before he starts to grind things in.
 These are temporary, and you can even wrap them for extra protection.
-Step by steps and video for a mud knot here, with a handy video below, if you are so inclined.
+Step-by-step and video for a mud knot is here, if you are so inclined.

 Cover the butt.